tinfoilsh/encrypted-request-proxy-example/README.md

 > **Note:** The proxy can be implemented in any language (Go, Rust, Python, etc.) with no special dependencies - it only requires basic HTTP and header parsing.

 In this example, the Go proxy intercepts `/v1/chat/completions` requests to:
+- Read the `X-Tinfoil-Enclave-Url` header to determine which enclave the client verified
 - Inspect and preserve EHBP-specific headers (`Ehbp-Encapsulated-Key` for requests, `Ehbp-Response-Nonce` and `Ehbp-Fallback` for responses)
 - Add your `TINFOIL_API_KEY` as the Authorization header
-- Forward the encrypted request body to the Tinfoil enclave at `https://inference.tinfoil.sh/v1/chat/completions`
+- Forward the encrypted request body to the verified Tinfoil enclave

 The proxy can see routing metadata but cannot decrypt the request/response bodies, which remain encrypted end-to-end between the browser and the Tinfoil enclave.